ashutoshmjain/gita/src/how.md

 Work done under influence of desires - to seek preferred outcomes - skews the measure of effort involved.
 For example if you were seeking money, you may unknowingly inflate the quantum of effort; if you were seeking recognition, you may end up investing time in publicity and assume it as necessary part of work  - it is not.

-Working without expectations of monetary gains or fame is hard - for example the open source contributions of our time - but that is only the start. `Gita` goes a step further.
-It advocates to stay put on `Nishkaam` path even in the face of imminent adversity - stay defiant to seek truth.
+Working without expectations is hard - but that is only the start. `Gita` goes a step further.
+It advocates to stay put on `Nishkaam` path even in the face of imminent adversity.
 Prime example is `Arjuna` - a warrior par excellence but trapped in `Moha`.
 At the prospect of fighting his clan, `Arjuna` wanted to shun his responsibilities.
 Through `Gita`, `Krishna` advised him to stick to his `Karma`.

 The translation is followed by essays discovering core concepts of `Gita`.
 They may be useful to readers who are predisposed to see `Gita` in prevailing rationale of popular science.